Visiting Ballarat International Foto Biennale with kids or teens in tow?

 From Scraps to Goals: Uganda’s Handmade Soccer Balls at Beechworth Bakery Ballarat

-Beechworth's signature beesting buns aren't the only draw here.
-Award-winning documentary photographer Brian Hodges' exhibition celebrates the Ugandan Odilo lawiny, soccer balls spun into being with whatever’s at hand: rag or sock, tire or bark, plastic bag or banana leaves.
-Each is a unique work of art that speaks to Africa's passion for the game.
+Award-winning documentary photographer Brian Hodges' exhibition celebrates the Ugandan Odilo lawiny — soccer balls spun into being with whatever’s at hand: rag or sock, tyre or bark, plastic bag or banana leaves.

-Prompted Peculiar International AI Prize at the Miner's Tavern
+Prompted Peculiar International AI Prize at the Miners Tavern

-For those interested in creative tech, this exhibition jumps into the rapidly evolving world of AI-generated imagery or 'promptography'.
-Note this showing of finalist works is located upstairs in a heritage venue and does not have lift access (not suitable for prams).
-Access with Festival Pass.
+Note, this showing of finalist works is located upstairs in a heritage venue and does not have lift access (not suitable for prams).

 The Journey – Surreal Steampunk Portraits at Market Hotel Ballarat